Spear-Neil/IndexResearch/README.md

 4. Run the example `./FBTree/FBTreeExample 10000000 1 1`

 # Notes
+* Currently, we do not implement a single-threaded version.
+We will later implement a single-threaded version with more optimizations, such as embedding key-value into leaf nodes, larger leaf nodes (128), a more rational split tactic.
 * To evaluate the performance/scalability of concurrent remove, disable `free` interface to mitigate cross-thread memory release overhead (for example, acquire a lock on an arena in jemalloc)